JS.Set

 Creating a set is simple: simply pass an array (or some other enumerable object) with the data to put in the set:

-Set and SortedSet include the Enumerable module as long as you load said module before the Set file.
+Set and SortedSet include the Enumerable module.
 The iteration order for Set is arbitrary and is not guaranteed, whereas for SortedSet iteration takes place in sort order.
 The rest of the API is as follows.
 As a general rule, any method that returns a new set will return a set of the same type as the receiver, i.e. if set is a Set then set.union(other) returns a new Set, if set is a SortedSet the same call returns a SortedSet.

 add(item)